biteloncoin/biteloncoin/README.md

 (assuming they weren't disabled in configure) with: `make check`.
 Further details on running and extending unit tests can be found in [/src/test/README.md](/src/test/README.md).

-There are also [regression and integration tests](/qa) of the RPC interface, written in Python, that are run automatically on the build server.
-These tests can be run (if the [test dependencies](/qa) are installed) with: `qa/pull-tester/rpc-tests.py`

 Changes should be tested by somebody other than the developer who wrote the code.
 This is especially important for large or high-risk changes.
 It is useful to add a test plan to the pull request description if testing the changes is